moves-rwth/kipro2/README.md

 }
 ```

-You can verify inductiveness of the pre-expectation bound `c+1` for the _probabilistic weakest pre-expectation transformer_ the post-expectation `c` by running
+We use kipro2 to verify 2-inductiveness of `wp[C](c) <= c+1` by running
 ```
 poetry run kipro2 benchmarks/cav21/geo1.pgcl
 ```
 The output contains "Property is 2-inductive".
-Success!

-Let's look at the program itself in more detail.
-The first line in the program is a comment that is interpreted by kipro2 to use as default arguments to the program.
+The first line in the program is a comment that kipro2 parses to determine the pre- and post-expectations considered and what checker to use (kind/bmc/both).
-We could also have executed `poetry run kipro2 benchmarks/cav21/geo1.pgcl --post c --pre "c+1" --assert-inductive 2` without the `// ARGS:` comment.
+We could also have executed `poetry run kipro2 benchmarks/cav21/geo1.pgcl --post c --pre "c+1"` without the `// ARGS:` comment in the pgcl-file.
-The `--assert-inductive 2` is used to assert after execution that the result is correct.

-The first two actual code lines declare to natural number variables `c`, `f`.
-While `f=1`, the loop does a coin flip (with probability ½) and either sets `f` to `0` or increments `c` by one.

-So what we ask kipro2 is: Prove (using k-induction) or refute (using bounded model checking) that `wp[program](c) <= c+1`.
-You can read it as: If we observe `c` after the program's termination, is `c+1` a valid upper bound for the state before execution?
-The question is one over _all initial states_ with arbitrary values for the variables.
-This property is 2-inductive, so the answer is yes!

-### Example: Refutation of Weakest Pre-expectation Bounds
+### Example: Refuting Upper Bounds on Weakest Preexpectations

-As a second example, we refute a bound on the geometric loop that is not valid: `c+0.999999999999`.
+As a second example, we refute a property:
 ```
 poetry run kipro2 benchmarks/cav21/geo2.pgcl
 ```